 Overall Animal Return Outcomes

-There are 6687 in-and-out records of PAWS from 1/15/2018-1/15/2020.
+The total sample consisted of 6687 records of animals that had both intake and outcome information between 1/15/2018 and 1/15/2020.
 It involved 6330 animals, including 5599 cats and 731 dogs.
-Out of 6330 animals, 6329 animals that were adopted from last two years.
-6.7% (378) cats and 10.8% (79) dogs have experienced return to PAWS after adoption.
-39 animals have been returned more than once.
+Out of 6330 animals, 6329 animals were adopted within the last two years.
+Returned animals included 6.7% (378) of cats and 10.8% (79) of dogs, with 39 animals having been returned more than once.

+The table below shows the number of animals returned, by animal type and age at adoption, location of adoption, intake health, and primary breed (for dogs only).
+We note the following highest risk factors for an animal being returned: dogs adopted at less than a year old, animals adopted from Grant Avenue, and animals who were unhealthy at intake.
+Additionally, dogs that are Pit Bulls, Chihuahuas or Mixed breed experience a higher number of returns than other breeds.